jetify-com/launchpad/README.md

 Launchpad builds any image, publishes it to your Docker Registry, and deploys it to Kubernetes in one step.
 No need to manually build and push your image, setup your kube-context, or write long pages of Kubernetes YAML.

-### A Heroku-like exprience on your own Kubernetes cluster
+### A Heroku-like experience on your own Kubernetes cluster

 Ever wonder how you'd graduate from Heroku or a single EC2 machine to Kubernetes without going through a painful setup again?
 Faint not!
 With Launchpad, no manual migrations are required.
 In fact, developers can deploy and run their applications without needing to learn Kubernetes.